🤠 Texas Eviction Notice Laws

 Complete Landlord Guide to Texas Eviction Requirements

-๐ Updated for • Property Code CompliantLast reviewed: January
+📋 Updated for • Texas Property Code CompliantLast reviewed: January

 Texas is known as a landlord-friendly state with relatively short notice periods and a streamlined Justice of the Peace (JP) court system.
 However, procedural errors can still derail your case.
 The Texas Property Code governs residential evictions, and landlords must follow precise requirements for notices, service, and court filings.
-This comprehensive guide covers all requirements to help you navigate Texas eviction law successfully.
+This guide covers all requirements.

 Texas law requires landlords to provide proper written notice before filing an eviction lawsuit.
-The Texas Property Code, particularly Sections 24.001 through 24.011 and Section 92, governs the eviction process.
-Texas is unique in that it allows landlords to customize notice requirements in the lease agreement, making the lease terms critically important.
-Understanding the default notice requirements and how they interact with your lease is essential for every Texas landlord operating in .
+Texas Property Code §§ 24.001–24.011 and § 92 govern the eviction process.
+Texas is unique in that it allows landlords to customize notice requirements in the lease agreement — making your lease terms critically important.

-The notice to vacate for nonpayment of rent is the most commonly used eviction notice in Texas.
-Under Texas Property Code ยง 24.005, the default notice period is three days, but this can be modified by the lease agreement.
-Many Texas leases specify a shorter period (even 24 hours in some cases) or a longer period, so always check your lease first.
+Under Texas Property Code § 24.005, the default notice period for non-payment is three days — but this can be modified by the lease.
+Many Texas leases specify a shorter period (even 24 hours) or a longer period, so always check your lease first.

-Unlike many other states, Texas does not require landlords to give tenants an opportunity to cure (pay the rent) before proceeding with evictionโunless the lease specifically requires it.
-The notice simply demands that the tenant vacate the premises.
-If the tenant pays after receiving the notice, the landlord can choose whether to accept the payment or proceed with eviction.
+Unlike many states, Texas does not require landlords to give tenants an opportunity to cure before proceeding with eviction — unless the lease specifically requires it.
+The notice simply demands that the tenant vacate.

-- โ Must provide the notice period specified in the lease, or 3 days if lease is silent
+- ✅ Must provide the notice period in the lease, or 3 days if lease is silent

-- โ Must be delivered by one of the approved service methods
+- ✅ Must be delivered by an approved service method

 Notice to Vacate (Lease Violation)

-When a tenant violates lease terms other than non-payment of rent, Texas landlords must provide notice to vacate before filing for eviction.
-Common lease violations include unauthorized pets, unauthorized occupants, excessive noise, property damage, illegal activity, or violation of community rules.
-The notice period follows the same rules as non-payment noticesโcheck your lease first, then default to 3 days if the lease is silent.
+When a tenant violates lease terms other than non-payment, Texas landlords must provide notice to vacate before filing for eviction.
+Common violations include unauthorized pets, unauthorized occupants, excessive noise, property damage, and illegal activity.
+The notice period follows the same rules — check your lease first, then default to 3 days.

-Before serving a lease violation notice, document the violation thoroughly with photographs, videos, written complaints, police reports, or other evidence.
+Before serving a lease violation notice, document the violation thoroughly with photographs, videos, written complaints, or police reports.
 Texas JP courts require landlords to prove the violation occurred.
-Without adequate documentation, the tenant may successfully contest the eviction.

 Unconditional Notice to Vacate

-For month-to-month tenancies, Texas Property Code ยง 91.001 provides the default notice period for termination.
-Either party may terminate a month-to-month tenancy by giving written notice at least one month (30 days) before the intended termination date.
-The notice must be given before the start of the last rental period.
+Texas Property Code § 91.001 provides the default notice period for terminating month-to-month tenancies.
+Either party may terminate by giving at least one month’s (30 days’) written notice before the intended termination date.

 Notice of Non-Renewal (Fixed-Term Lease)